-Police: Fayetteville Woman Re-Gifts Stolen Packages To Her Kids For Christmas
+Police: Fayetteville Woman Re-Gifted Stolen Packages To Her Kids For Christmas

 ROGERS (KFSM) — A Fayetteville woman is accused of stealing packages off porches and re-gifting them to her children on Christmas Eve, according to a probable cause affidavit.

 Eleanor Francis Repper, 34, was arrested Dec.
-27, 2018, in connection with 73 counts, three counts of theft of property, possession of a controlled substance and possession of drug paraphernalia.
+27, 2018, in connection with 73 counts of breaking or entering, three counts of theft of property, possession of a controlled substance and possession of drug paraphernalia.

 Last month, Rogers police found Repper at Reagan Elementary School throwing packages into a dumpster after a caller reported Repper driving through her neighborhood and going through mailboxes, according to the affidavit.